 Missing From: Owensboro, Daviess County, Kentucky

 Classification: Endangered Missing

 Age: 16 years old

 Height and Weight: 5’4″ and 110 pounds

-Distinguishing Characteristics: White Female, Brown hair, Blue eyes, Shannon has a light brown birthmark on the back of her right arm and has red discolorations on the back of her neck and the base of her hairline, her ears are pierced
+Distinguishing Characteristics: Caucasian Female, Brown hair, Blue eyes, Shannon has a light brown birthmark on the back of her right arm and has red discolorations on the back of her neck and the base of her hairline, her ears are pierced

 Clothing/Jewelry Description: An aqua colored shirt, black jogging shorts, sneakers, Shannon was wearing a gold chained necklace with a heart pendant on it and also wearing a gold watch, she may have possibly been wearing an engagement ring and other rings

 Shannon was last seen in Owensboro, Kentucky on July 6th 1986.
 She was last seen at approximately 12:30 pm as she walked from 2nd and Poplar Streets to 12th and Haynes Streets so she could visit a family friend, John Reneer, who lived approximately 2 miles away from her home at the time.
 Shannon apparently never arrived at the location.